 To create additional environments, such as testing or staging:

 Using this approach, you can create as many environments as you need for your app.
-The version/environment name provides all the required isolation between the data, users, security policies, messages, media streams, and geolocation data.
+The version/environment name provides all the required isolation between the data, users, security policies, messages, and geolocation data.